Now, this one might seem illogical at first. How can customers help finance your new business if it isn't even a business yet?

 Here's another customer-based technique.
 Let's say you're a hairdresser with a loyal clientele.
 If you decide to start your own beauty salon, you might want to ask your long-time clients to become investors.
 Throw in free haircuts for life, and you may have yourself a deal.

-For lots more information about starting a new business, follow the links on the next page.
+For lots more information about starting a new business, follow the links below.

 Related HowStuffWorks Articles